powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/index.md

 The supported sensitivity function types, related to the equipment to monitor, are:
 - Use `BRANCH_ACTIVE_POWER_1` and `BRANCH_ACTIVE_POWER_2` if you want to monitor the active power in MW of a network branch (lines, two windings transformer, dangling lines, etc.).
 Use 1 for side 1 and 2 for side 2.
 In case of a three windings transformer, use `BRANCH_ACTIVE_POWER_3` to monitor the active power in MW of the leg 3 (network side).
+- - Use `BRANCH_REACTIVE_POWER_1` and `BRANCH_REACTIVE_POWER_2` if you want to monitor the reactive power in MVar of a network branch (lines, two windings transformer, dangling lines, etc.).
+Use 1 for side 1 and 2 for side 2.
+In case of a three windings transformer, use `BRANCH_REACTIVE_POWER_3` to monitor the reactive power in MVar of the leg 3 (network side).
 - Use `BRANCH_CURRENT_1` and `BRANCH_CURRENT_2` if you want to monitor the current in A of a network branch (lines, two windings transformer, dangling lines, etc.).
 Use 1 for side 1 and use 2 for side 2.
 In case of a three windings transformer, use `BRANCH_CURRENT_3` to monitor the current in A of the leg 3 (network side).
 - `BUS_VOLTAGE` if you want to monitor the voltage in KV of a specific network bus.